Providing Quality Care

 As our valued provider, your ability to serve our members is important.
 Nebraska Total Care is here with information to help you provide the very best care.
 This information is part of our Quality Improvement (QI) program designed to address both the quality and safety of services provided to your patients and our members.

 You are essential to providing the highest-quality healthcare possible for our members, and your satisfaction is important to us, too.
 We assess your experience with the health plan through an annual Provider Satisfaction Survey.
-These survey results will be reviewed by Nebraska Total Care and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one in the 4th quarter.
+These survey results will be reviewed by Nebraska Total Care and will be key to helping us improve the provider experience, so please be sure to complete the survey if you receive one.
+Your feedback informs improvement opportunities and quality initiatives.

 If your address or telephone number changes, or if you can no longer accept new patients or are leaving the network, please notify Nebraska Total Care as soon as possible so we can update our Provider Directory.
 Having access to accurate provider information is vitally important to our members, and we want to work together to ensure continuity of care can be maintained for Nebraska Total Care members.